ms/buildtogether.tech/src/important.md

-The bad news is that it takes anywhere from several seconds to several minutes to get back into a productive flow after an interruption
-<cite>Parnin2010,Borst2015</cite>.
-This means that if you are interrupted half
-a dozen times per hour you are *never* at your productive peak.
-Ironically, the cost of self-interruptions may be even worse than the cost for external interruptions <cite>Abad2018</cite>.
+The bad news is that it takes anywhere from several seconds to several minutes to get back into a productive flow after an interruption [% b Parnin2010 Borst2015 %].
+This means that if you are interrupted half a dozen times per hour you are *never* at your productive peak.
+Ironically, the cost of self-interruptions may be even worse than the cost for external interruptions [% b Abad2018 %].
 It's very much like processes being paged in and out by an operating system: if it happens too often, the CPU spends all its time moving things around and none doing useful work.